13 sklearn and Gradient Descent

 In Data 100, the gradient descent process will usually be invisible to us, hidden beneath an abstraction layer.
 However, to be good data scientists, it’s important that we know the underlying principles that optimization functions harness to find optimal parameters.

-13.2.1.3 Digging into Gradient Descent
+13.3.1.3 Digging into Gradient Descent

 Looking at the function across this domain, it is clear that the function’s minimum value occurs around \(\theta = 5.3\).
 Let’s pretend for a moment that we couldn’t see the full view of the cost function.
 How would we guess the value of \(\theta\) that minimizes the function?

 It turns out that the first derivative of the function can give us a clue.
-In the plots below, the line indicates the value of the derivative of each value of \(\theta\).
-The derivative is negative where it is red and positive where it is green.
+In the graph below, the function and its derivative are plotted, with points where the derivative is equal to 0 plotted in light green.

 Code